 What’s the difference between IKEv1 and IKEv2?

 Now, you might be wondering what’s so special about the different versions.
 Well, there are quite a few differences between IKEv1 and IKEv2, the specifics of which mostly matter to people running VPNs.
-To boil it down, here are the three most important things:
+To boil it down, here are the four most important things:

-- IKEv2 runs faster and more efficiently due to pruning and optimization of some of the processes.
+- IKEv2 runs faster and more efficiently due to the pruning and optimization of some of the processes.

 Does IKEv2 have security issues?